Alice Estes Davis: Imagineering

 In 1963, Walt Disney came to Alice Davis with an assignment to assist artist Mary Blair in designing the costumes for the Audio-Animatronic (AA) children of Disney's 1964/1965 New York World's Fair attraction "it's a small world".
 She researched the different cultures and regions being represented and translated the attire customs into over 150 different costumes.
 Her other work for the Fair included the period-specific costumes for the General Electric Carousel of Progress.

 During the "small world" project, she established an AA figure costume manufacturing area, quality control system, and refurbishing techniques at WED Enterprises in Glendale, California.
 These systems and techniques are still used today by Imagineers and maintenance staff at the Disney theme parks worldwide.

 In 1965, she said that [she] "went from sweet little children, to dirty old men overnight".
 Walt Disney assigned her to create the costumes for the AA characters that would inhabit the Pirates of the Caribbean attraction.
 She created 47 different costumes – each one period-specific to the 17th and 18th centuries, but still had a "Disney flair" to them.
 Walt Disney visited her in the studio and was able to see The Auctioneer pirate in full attire.
-Then, the following day or two, he went into the hospital before passing away.
+Then, the following day or two, he went into the hospital before dying.
 He never got to see any of the other pirates.
 Pirates of the Caribbean opened in 1967, and remains a Disney theme park favorite to this day.
 She also designed the costumes for the Mission Control AA figures in the revamped Flight to the Moon attraction the same year as Pirates.

 Following Marc Davis' lead, she retired from WED in 1978, but still consulted on various projects for The Walt Disney Company, such as Pixar's Up (2009).
 In order to solve a central question of that film, "What are the most important things in life? – the Up filmmaking team turned to their oldest acquaintances and relatives, mining their memories for stories.
 The influences included the legendary Disney animator Joe Grant (who died in 2005).
 She also made appearances at Disney-related events and fan meet-and-greets.

 Her marriage to Marc Davis ended with his death in 2000.